 We’re committed to providing not only more nutritionally sound meal choices, but also sustainable, local food that doesn’t tax an already overburdened food system.
 With more than 1 million meals served yearly, it’s been a huge, but rewarding, undertaking.

-- “Meatless Monday” options at The Valley Hospital make a huge impact on the environment and community health.
+- Vegan and vegetarian options at The Valley Hospital make a huge impact on the environment and community health.

 - Our on-site vegetable and herb garden – plus a partnership with Catalpa Ridge Farm – brings more offerings of fruits and vegetables to our menus.